 - The Perry Mason TV movies of the 1980s and 1990s were set in Denver.

 - It's implied that The Capitol of Panem, from The Hunger Games, is located in what was once Denver (the book describes the "Rocky Mountains", and the film series definitely evokes the "mountainous" feel).

-- Denver International Airport infamously became a darling of Conspiracy Theories, after somebody came up with the idea that Denver's airport, on aerial photos, looks a bit like a swastika if you squint and believe in it really hard, as well as is decorated with Uncanny Valley-style murals, so it must obviously be an obvious secret NWO headquarters.
+- Denver International Airport infamously became a darling of conspiracy theories after somebody came up with the idea that the airport, in aerial photos, looks a bit like a swastika if you squint and believe in it really hard.
+It's also decorated with creepy murals, so it must obviously be an obvious secret NWO headquarters.
 The conspiracy theories have been around for so long that airport officials now gleefully play along with them and put out marketing materials riffing on them.

 Shows based in Denver:

 - As the hometown of Duane "Dog" Chapman and his wife Beth, it's frequently featured in Dog the Bounty Hunter.